mihiryerande/project-euler-038/README.md

-# Projct Euler - Problem 38 - Pandigital Multiples
+# Project Euler - Problem 38 - Pandigital Multiples
 Take the number `192` and multiply it by each of `1`, `2`, and `3`:

     192 × 1 = 192